informatics-isi-edu/deriva-catalog-manage/README.md

 The CLIs include:
 - `deriva-dump-catalog`: a command-line tools that will dump the current configuration of a catalog as a set of deriva-py scripts.

+- deriva-csv: upload a csv or other table like data with options to create catalog table and validate input

 The scripts are pure deriva-py and have placeholder variables to set annotations, acls, and acl-bindings.
 The scripts are self contained and can be run directly from the command line using the python interpreter.